The Best Running Hydration Packs of 2017

 If you want to add the high-performing Salomon Soft Flask to another pack, you can purchase them separately.

 The evolution of virtually all outdoor gear is to be lighter without sacrificing durability or functionality.
 So of course weight is an important characteristic, and we believe that lighter is better.
 To find the weight we weighed the hydration pack straight out of the box, with all the accessories and hydration system that it came with, minus the water.
-The lightest product was the Ultimate Direction SJ Ultra Vest 2.0, while by far the heaviest was the CamelBak Ultra 4.
+The lightest product, weighing 13.3 oz, was the Ultimate Direction SJ Ultra Vest 2.0, while the heaviest was the Patagonia Fore Runner at 15.8 oz.
 Weight accounted for 10% of a product's final score.

 A hydration pack in this category is not for everyone, but if you are an avid runner in need of something more sufficient than a water bottle, these packs may revolutionize your experience.
 Designed to be more streamlined than regular backpacks, the hydration packs in this review are specific to running with a form that helps to keep the pack in place during the natural motion of running.
 Choosing the right pack can be difficult as each pack has its own features and design fit for specific preferences.
 The choice between a bladder and hose system or chest-mounted soft flasks or bottles is a good place to start when selecting the right pack for you.
 Make sure to read our Buying Advice article for more information on making your decision of the best pack to purchase.